Public interface

 Supertype for semi-continuous investments, that is the added capacity is either zero or between a minimum and a maximum value.

-Semi-continuous investments introduce one binary variable for each strategic period.
+Semi-continuous investments introduce one binary variable for each investment period.

 source